kblomqvist/yasha/README.md

 ## Template variables (variable file)

 Template variables can be defined in a separate template variable file.
 For example, [YAML](http://www.yaml.org/start.html) is supported.
 If the variable file is not given explicitly, Yasha will look for it.
 Thus the above example call, `yasha foo.jinja`, tries to find `foo.yaml` or `foo.yml` from the same folder with the template itself.
-If the file is not found, subfolders will be checked until the current working directory is reached.

 The file containing the template variables can be given explicitly too: